-My name is Sonah but people call me ‘Sonny’.
+My name is Sonah or Sonny.
 I am a Scottish Pakistani jeweller, living, studying, and working in Scotland.

-After my initial exposure to crafting a simple brass band while traveling in Cambodia 7 years ago, I embarked on a journey in the world of jewellery making.
-It has become not only a creative outlet but also a therapeutic process that allows me to connect with my cultural roots.
+After my initial exposure to crafting a simple brass band while travelling in Cambodia, I embarked on a journey in the world of jewellery making.
+It has become not only a creative outlet but also a therapeutic process that allows me to connect with my culture.
 My passion for jewellery stems from my fascination with all things that glitter, as well as my deep appreciation for history.

-For me, jewellery serves as a portal to the past, a bridge between the ancient and the contemporary.
+For me, jewellery serves as a bridge between the ancient and the contemporary.
 My ultimate goal is to create pieces that become cherished heirlooms.
 Each creation made with its own story as well as the ability to adopt others.

 Responsibly Sourced